-The Council meets bi-monthly by kind permission of Wessex Water at their offices at Durleigh Reservoir.
+The Council meets bi-monthly at The Hembry Room, Westfield Church.
 It represents the parish electorate to the higher authorities: Sedgemoor District Council, and Somerset County Council.

 It is a statutory consultee on all matters concerning the Town and Country Planning Acts.
 In addition it is empowered to provide local facilities and services, the cost of which can be met from council tax.
 Recent investments have been to improve Queenswood Lane and to enhance the Observation Platform over the Durleigh Reservoir in West Bower Lane.

 The Parish Council monitors the impact of traffic and transport within the Parish, checks the state of footpaths, signs, and rights of way, reporting to Somerset County Council.
 It provides information to local people through this web-site and the new notice-board at the east end of Luxborough Road (near the junction with Mayfield Drive).
 It is also enabled to offer support to local community initiatives, provided they are of proven benefit to a significant proportion of residents in the parish.

 The Parish Council works closely with local authorities but also may interact with other agencies such as the Quantock AONB, Wessex Water, the Environment Agency and local Police.

 The Parish Council monitors the impact of traffic and transport within the Parish, checks the state of footpaths, signs and rights of way and reports to Somerset County Council.
 It provides information to local people through this web-site and the new notice-board at the east end of Luxborough Road and can offer support to community initiatives.